-The Rev. Anne Bolles-Beaven was called to serve as St. Columba’s priest in charge in February 2020 and was installed as Rector in 2022.
+The Reverend Anne Bolles-Beaven was called to serve as St. Columba’s priest in charge in February 2020 and was installed as Rector in 2022.

 It was more than another ministry for Anne: It was also a coming home.
 Her parents, Hébert and Elizabeth Bolles, were married at Trinity Church in Newport, and when her father, a Navy chaplain, received orders that brought them back to Aquidneck Island, the family settled in Portsmouth, in 1972.
 Anne was 13, and already imbued with a faith and an ethos that would eventually take her to New York’s General Theological Seminary, via Barnard College.